QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 - **GitHub Desktop**- Version Control Tool
 - **Atom.io**- WYSIWYG (Teaching Choice)
 - **Processing-Java**- Computer Apps, Android sideloading, Visual Data, Looks like other Languages

 ---

+**UNDERCONSTRUCTION** Until 20220701

+Sections (Copy to all New Repos)
+- Introduction
+- Questions
+- Expectations
+- Instructions, Vocabulary, and Explanations (including URLs and IDE Use)
+- Code or Blocks of Code Emphasized (including parameters)
+- Gamification or Rubric or Points
+- Additional Information to Answer Questions
+- Extensions

+---